 Institutes of the Christian Religion emphasized the primacy of the individual in relation to God, maintaining there was no need for an intermediary and the Catholic Church was unbiblical.
 In Calvin's view, God himself had given the individual the means to commune with the divine and simplicity was at the heart of the Christian message.
 Calvin's conservative views and insistence on the primacy of scripture, as well as his persecution of those considered heretics or libertines, elevated his status from rebel-reformer to a defender of the faith which, by this time, meant Christianity as defined outside the strictures of the Catholic Church.

-These reformers were responding to spiritual concerns and the abuses of the Church, but there were others who recognized the purely practical value of the Reformation movement.
+These reformers - and many others, including women such as Marie Dentiere (l.c.
+1495-1561) and Argula von Grumbach (l.
+1490-c.
+1564) - were responding to spiritual concerns and the abuses of the Church, but there were others who recognized the purely practical value of the Reformation movement.
 King Henry VIII of England (r.
 1485-1509) is the most famous of these, who understood that by throwing off the power of the Church, he could assume that power – and its attendant wealth – for himself.
 Henry VIII is frequently referenced as the king who asked the pope for a divorce, was denied, and so founded the Church of England in response.
 Henry VIII's marital problems were only one aspect of the beginning of the Reformation in England, however, as the Church held significant tracts of land which went untaxed, and by separating from it, the king could gain substantial revenue while also eliminating the political power of the pope and clergy.

 Many other princes and nobles supported the Reformation for this same reason.
 The Church as a powerful political entity had been influencing land rights, successions, even wars, for centuries, and by aligning themselves with the Protestant cause, these nobles gained greater autonomy and power.
 The separation from the Church was not a peaceful or amicable one, however, and many people were killed while monasteries, churches, and works of religious art were destroyed.
 In Scotland, the reformer John Knox (l. c.
 1514-1572) encouraged the destruction of monasteries, nunneries, and churches so thoroughly that many were reduced to ruins.

 The conflicts were ended, at least officially, by the Peace of Augsburg of 1555 which mandated that monarchs could choose either Roman Catholicism or Lutheranism for their region and that would be the official confession of faith of the people.
-The Counter-Reformation (1545-1563), however, which was the Church's response to the Protestant movement, while it remedied abuses (including abolishing indulgences) and made other significant reforms, prolonged the conflict in trying to reconvert regions.
+The Counter-Reformation (1545-c.
+1700), however, which was the Church's response to the Protestant movement, while it remedied abuses (including reforming the policy of indulgences) and made other significant changes, prolonged the conflict in trying to reconvert regions.

-The tensions between Protestants and Catholics finally resulted in the Thirty Years' War (1618-1648), which killed approximately 8 million people and devastated the region of the Holy Roman Empire.
-This war was concluded by the Peace of Westphalia, which simply recognized the same tenets as the Peace of Augsburg in 1555 and extended religious freedom to practice one's faith in private if it differed from the official religion of one's country or principality.
+The tensions between Protestants and Catholics informed, though did not cause, the Thirty Years' War (1618-1648), which killed approximately 8 million people and devastated the region of the Holy Roman Empire.
+This war was concluded by the Peace of Westphalia, which simply recognized the same tenets as the Peace of Augsburg in 1555 and extended religious freedom to practice one's faith in private if it differed from the official version of Christianity of one's country or principality.
 This peace is widely considered the end of the Reformation.

 The effects of the Protestant Reformation were profound on every level.
 Literacy rates improved dramatically as Protestants were encouraged to read the Bible for themselves, and education became a higher priority.
 The concept of propaganda was established and used to advance personal or group agendas.
 The printing press and mass-produced books became more central to society.
 Democratic ideals became more acceptable and nation-states formed into countries as nationalism became more prevalent.

 The initial response of the Church to Luther's arguments was that if everyone could interpret the Bible as they saw fit and there was no accepted central authority, then anyone could consider their interpretation as the right one in God's eyes.
-There had to be a single, governing body for believers to turn to in seeking God's will, or else each faction would claim their own interpretation as God-given truth.
-This, in fact, is exactly what happened and led to the establishment of so many Protestant denominations.
+The Catholic Church claimed there had to be a single, governing body for believers to turn to in seeking God's will, or else each faction would claim their own interpretation as God-given truth.
+This is exactly what happened and led to the establishment of many Protestant denominations offering their own vision of Christianity.
 In dating the Protestant Reformation, in fact, some scholars claim it is still in progress as different sects continue to claim their particular truth as God's own truth.